DrinoSan/http/README.md

   - Improve parser
     - This is improved for now.
 Still not happy with it
   - Add Unit_tests --> This will probably never happen
-  - Check get_in_addr function --> I forgot what I wanted to check here
   - Summarize how kqueue, kevent works
-  - Simplify server_static_function / Make it easier to use
   - Check if handle_read is working okay?!
   - Add PHP support -> Thanks to mujtaba
-  - Add dynamic routing stuff
+    - This would introduce more complexity and I cant handle it
   - HttpRequest_t SimpleHttpServer_t::handle_read fix that ugly methode wtf
   - Code:
     - Layout